-André Mermoud Posted June 26, 2015 Share Posted June 26, 2015 The values of the parameters (Rserie and Rshunt) in the database have been set by Sunpower people.
+André Mermoud Posted June 26, 2015 Posted June 26, 2015 The values of the parameters (Rserie and Rshunt) in the database have been set by Sunpower people.
 Now the SPR-X21-345 module has a very low Rserie = 0.39 ohm, leading to bad low-light performances (relative efficiency -1.1% at 600 W/m2, and -5.4% at 200 W/m2).
 When the SPR-E20-327 has a higher Rserie = 0.54 ohm, leading to better low-light performances (relative efficiency -0.3% at 600 W/m2, and -3.1% at 200 W/m2).
 Therefore it is quite normal that the Irradiance losses of the X21 module are higher than the E20 module.
 By the way, we can observe that these low-light performances (as stated by Sunpower for the PVsyst database) are much lower than the performances of all equivalent modern modules.
 The new standard of PVsyst for the default value of Rserie is to set -3% at 200 W/m2, and this is a cautious estimation.
 NB: The temperature coefficient stated for the X21 (-0.30%/°C) is significantly lower than for the E20 (-0.38%/°C).
 This compensates a part of the Irradiance loss effect.
-Link to comment Share on other sites More sharing options...

 Recommended Posts